cspogil/IntroCS/README.md

 Events  (and publications)
 * Add what's happening this summer and what we've done in the past.
   * Summer POGIL workshops, SIGCSE workshops, workshops on-request
-* Helen can see these in Brackets
+* Events are stored in JSON file read with JS, but Helen can see these in Brackets

 Resources  (merge with Curriculum)
-* Role Cards, CS Process Skills, Discussion Group
 * Sample activities, links to collections?
+* Google Group, FaceBook Group, Discussion Group
+* later: Role Cards, CS Process Skills

 Project Team
 * Add picture and blurb for Sukanya (ask first)